openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 The ```system.battery-level1``` channel is of type ```system.battery-level``` and supports the ```Number``` item and is in the ```Battery``` category.
 This channel provides the battery level as a percentage and also reflects the low battery warning state.
 If the battery state is in low battery warning state, this will read 0%.
 ### Wind Gauge – Direction
-Endpoint 2 receives Direction data from Wind Gauge.
-The data is in range of 0.0° to 360.0°.
+<p&gtEndpoint 2 receives Direction data from Wind Gauge.
+The data is in range of 0.0° to 360.0°.</p&gt

 Indicates the direction.